Skip to main content

 The closest thing we get to a scream queen is Emily Blunt’s character, but Evelyn is never sexualized.
 Any fragility she does exhibit is 100% justified by her pregnancy, yet on two separate occasions she singlehandedly evades the monsters with nothing but her wits and determination, and both times she saves not only herself but her child.
 Even in her most vulnerable circumstance she still demonstrates resourcefulness and resilience equal to that of her husband.

-Moreover, for how frightening the movie gets, it’s quite bloodless.
+Moreover, for how frightening the movie gets, it’s quite bloodless in practice.
 When characters die, they’re just sort of body-slammed into the hereafter.
 In-universe the actual slaughter has to be fairly messy, but the film denies spectators the masochistic pleasure of seeing human bodies made into ground beef.
 When a film plays the horror game but skips the carnage, what you’re left with is the emotional weight of the killing, the empathic sting that comes with the loss of human life.

-There’s also a certain nihilism to the endings in scary movies that leave viewers with a bad taste in their mouth.
+There’s also a certain futility to the endings in scary movies that can leave viewers with a bad taste in their mouth.
 The monster always comes back at the last moment and pulls our main character into the darkness, or they finally kill the zombie only to see a mass of undead hands tearing away at the bedroom door.
 Horror films by design leave the audience feeling rattled because they play off our anxiety that not all is alright in paradise.
 If you want your audience to feel uncomfortable with the status quo, then there isn’t much incentive to give your audience closure.

 A Quiet Place finds a loophole though: the film preserves the genre’s tradition of not removing the threat, but it still ends on a high note.
 When Regan discovers her hearing aid emits a frequency that the monsters find agonizing, Evelyn takes advantage of the monster’s moment of weakness and blasts it in the head with a shotgun.
 But at least two others, alerted by the sound of the gunshot, rocket on a murder path to the house.
 The danger is on their doorstep, but the Abbots have finally figured out the monsters’ weakness.
 They load the guns, ready to meet the threat head-on.
 There’s a chance they might come out of this okay.